ni5arga/Wappix/README.md

 A modern web application for reading and analyzing exported WhatsApp chat files, featuring a clean and intuitive interface that mirrors the WhatsApp experience.
 Try it out at https://wappix.vercel.app/ :)

+This web app can handle both user to user DM exports & group chat exports.

 ## Screenshots

 ![Screenshot 1](https://i.imgur.com/CjDpR6c.png)